MarkWilcock/Generative-AI-Course/25 Use AI tools for Excel.md

 * write Excel formulas; and
 * diagnose why Excel cell contains an error value e.g., #N/A, #NAME?, #NULL!, and suggest how to fix the formula or problem that caused it.

-## Tutorial: Use an AI to help with Excel
+## Example: Use an AI to help with general Excel questions

 This exercise uses an example of a spreadsheet (not supplied) that contains Excel tables and uses Excel functions such as XLOOKUP.
 The prompt below are provided as suggested starter ideas.
 Feel free to change or adapt these to suit your circumstances.
 If you have your own spreadsheet, you may want to ask questions about the formulas in that.